 About the Programme

-This programme seeks to enable services to optimise the quality of care and outcomes for people with, or at risk of, chronic wounds.
-The project team use quality improvement and project management methodologies to achieve its goals.
+The aim of NIPWM is to enable services to optimise the quality of care and outcomes for people with, or at risk of, chronic wounds within the Irish healthcare service.

-The Clinical Lead (.4 WTE) is Ms Gillian O’Brien, Registered Advanced Nurse Practitioner Tissue Viability & Dermatology at Naas General Hospital.
+Gillian O’Brien is the Clinical Lead for the programme and is a Registered Advanced Nurse Practitioner Tissue Viability and Dermatology at Naas General Hospital.

 aSSKING Care Bundle